RocknRoot/Zomburl/README.md

 If you have problems to run Zomburl (Database connect error, read only db, etc.), ensure that the db directory is owned by corresponding http user (www, www-data, nobody, etc.).

+## Configuration

+Look at config directory.
+You have to fill infos located in app.rb file.

+Needed informations are:
+* SERVER_URL - this will be the http accessed domain to get final url.
+* DB_NAME - Database name located in db directory.

+You can change MAX_URL too if you want store fewer informations.

 ## Need help ?